New Years Poems

 By Joanna Fuchs

-New Years poems should focus on the positive, as this New Years toast does.
-And upbeat New Years poem like this one is always welcome.
+New Years poetry should focus on the positive, as this New Years toast does.
+An upbeat New Years poem like this one is always welcome.
+Implementing this New Year sentiment would improve anyone's new year.

 Fulfillment in the New Year